Skip to Main Content

 Courts

 As predominantly a civil law country, Thai jurisprudence is not a primary or binding source of law.
 The Supreme Court of Justice is not bound to follow its own decisions, and lower courts are not bound to follow precedents set by higher courts.
-In practice, however, the decisions of the Supreme Court are persuasive, have some precedential value, and are often used as secondary authoritative sources of law by by the Supreme Court itself and on lower courts.
+In practice, however, the decisions of the Supreme Court are persuasive, have some precedent value, and are often used as secondary authoritative sources of law by by the Supreme Court itself and on lower courts.

 The judicial branch of government consists of four court systems established by the Constitution: the Constitutional Court (established by the 1997 Constitution), the Courts of Justice, the Administrative Courts (established by the 1997 Constitution), and the Military Courts.